-The Compensation Committee and the Board and the Board of Directors undertakes periodic reviews of its compensation program, internally and externally, to assess how its program compares to industry peers, and its effectiveness in attracting and retaining quality personnel.
-In 2017, the Corporation retained Lane Caputo Compensation Inc. ("Lane Caputo"), an independent compensation consulting firm, to assist the Compensation
+The Compensation Committee and the Board and the Board of Directors undertake periodic reviews of its compensation program, internally and externally, to assess how its program compares to industry peers, and its effectiveness in attracting and retaining quality personnel.
+The Corporation had previously retained an independent compensation consulting firm in 2017 to perform such an analysis.
+In 2021, given the significant changes in the structure and size of the Corporation and time elapsed since the previous independent analysis, the Compensation Committee retained Global Governance Advisors Inc. ("GGA") in March of 2021 to undertake an updated independent review, with specific aims of assisting the Compensation Committee with the following: